DamonClark/capydash/README.md

 3. **Screenshots not working**: Make sure you're using a driver that supports screenshots (like Selenium, not rack_test).

 4. **Tests not appearing in report**: Ensure your tests are using Capybara methods like `visit`, `click_button`, `fill_in`, etc.

+5. **"No test data found"**: Make sure you're running system tests that use Capybara methods.
+CapyDash works with parallel testing by default.

 ### Example Test